top of page

 Publications

-Cosmology, law, and elites in Late Antiquity: marriage and slavery in Zoroastrianism, Eastern Christianity, and Islam
+Cosmology, Law, and Elites in Late Antiquity: Marriage and Slavery in Zoroastrianism, Eastern Christianity, and Islam

 Arbeitsmaterialien zum Orient, 32, Würzburg: Ergon Verlag, 2019.
 [MA Thesis]